MegaAttitude/megaattitude.github.io/projects/mega-intensionality/index.md

 handle: megaintensionality
 ---

-Much recent work in the formal semantics literature attempts to relate lexically triggered inferences to predicates' intensional properties.
+Much recent work in the formal semantics literature has attempted to relate lexically triggered inferences to predicates' intensional properties.
 In particular, the properties of a predicate related to belief or desire of one or both participants give rise to doxastic and bouletic inferences, respectively.
 For example, (1a) gives rise to the inference (2a), while